ajdesalvio/phenomic-distributional/README.md

 ## Distributional Data Analysis Uncovers Hundreds of Novel and Heritable Phenomic Features from Temporal Cotton and Maize Drone Imagery

+Our preprint can be found at [this bioRxiv link](https://www.biorxiv.org/content/10.1101/2025.09.05.674557v1).

 This repository serves as a supplementary data source for our manuscript that introduces the concept of distributional data analysis for agricultural research and will be updated throughout the preprint and publication process.
 All analyses mentioned in the paper are included below as RMarkdown documents.
-Files needed to run the RMarkdown scripts are included in the `R_files` folder.
+Files small enough to be stored on GitHub that are needed to run the RMarkdown scripts are included in the `R_files` folder.
 Files needed to run the python scripts are included in the `Python_files` folder.

-Our preprint can be found at [this biorxiv link](https://www.biorxiv.org/content/10.1101/2025.09.05.674557v1).
+Files that are too large for GitHub storage can be obtained either from the D2S website (linked below) or from the authors directly.

 ### Notes regarding raw data
 In total, this manuscript relied upon several terabytes of files, between raw drone images, orthomosaics, and CSV files that contain the distributional quantile data (the raw quantile data from all G2F locations was a 58 gigabyte file alone, excluding columns for information like genotype, range, row, replicate)!
 As such, we simply cannot store all of this data on GitHub.
 The scripts provided below will allow readers to reproduce the analyses in the paper and generate the CSV files that are required to produce the figures from which conclusions in the paper are drawn.
 For the section that details extracting distributional data from orthomosaics: the orthomosaics, shapefiles, and raw drone images are in the process of being uploaded to the [Data 2 Science website](https://ps2.d2s.org/) hosted by Purdue University and created by [Dr. Jinha Jung](https://engineering.purdue.edu/CCE/People/ptProfile?resource_id=222078).